andymckay/blog/_posts/2013-05-17-djangoconeu.md

 Of course in this environment something could have gone wrong.
 It could have rained.
 But what happened instead was that the airport did some construction on a road and two weeks before the conference changed the flightplan at the airport so that planes took off right over the tent.
 But that became a game, spawned Twitter accounts and life moved on.

-I know how much a conference takes, <a href="http://2013.djangocon.eu/team/">this team</a> really raised the bar.
+I know how much work a conference takes, <a href="http://2013.djangocon.eu/team/">this team</a> really raised the bar.
 Great work - thanks Ola, Ola, Kuba, Tomek and Jarek.

 <img src="https://farm8.staticflickr.com/7294/8746074547_15d0704fd6_d.jpg" />